 Bacterial tracheitis is bacterial infection of the trachea.

-Bacterial tracheitis is uncommon and can affect children of any age.
-Staphylococcus aureus and group A β-hemolytic streptococci are involved most frequently.
-Onset is acute and is characterized by respiratory stridor, high fever, and often copious purulent secretions.
-Rarely, bacterial tracheitis may develop as a complication of viral croup or endotracheal intubation.
+Most children have symptoms of viral respiratory infection for 1 to 3 days before the onset of severe symptoms of stridor and dyspnea.
+In a few children, onset is acute and is characterized by respiratory stridor, high fever, and often copious purulent secretions.
+Rarely, bacterial tracheitis develops as a complication of viral croup or endotracheal intubation.
 As in patients with epiglottitis, the child may have marked toxicity and respiratory distress that may progress rapidly and may require intubation.

 Initial antibiotics should cover S. aureus and streptococcal species; cefuroxime or an equivalent IV preparation may be appropriate empirically unless methicillin-resistant staphylococcus is prevalent in the community, in which case vancomycin should be used.
 Therapy for critically ill children should be guided by a consultant knowledgeable in local susceptibility patterns.
 Once definitive microbial diagnosis is made, coverage is narrowed and continued for ≥ 10 days.

-Drug NameSelect Brand Names
+Drug NameSelect Trade